ForecastHealth/botech-protocol/README.md

 ## Clarifications
+- The protocol is under development.
+It is primarily under development through trial and error via the `botech-python` implementation.
 - We use `edges` and `links` interchangeably in this document
 - When referring to programming conventions, we are typically using Python naming conventions e.g. dictionaries for `{}` and lists for `[]`